Top C# Interview Questions

 C#Anonymous FunctionDelegates

 An anonymous function is a method without a name, typically defined using delegates or lambda expressions.
+Example:

 Func square = x => x * x;